aplteam/Cider/docs/Cider-User-Guide.md

 #### Global configuration

 Cider may have a global configuration file that can be used to define settings that effect _all_ projects.
-It's named is `cider.json`, and it is referred to as the _global_ Cider config file.
+It's named is `cider.json`.

 This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
 For example, for a user JohnDoe the path would be `C:\Users\JohnDoe\.cider` on Windows, on Linux it would be `/home/JohnDoe/.cider`, and on the Mac it would be `/Users/JohnDoe/.cider`.

 This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` which is used as a template (hence the name) whenever a new project is created.

+##### AskForDirChange

+You may define `AskForDirChange` and assign one of the following values:

+0 = Don't do anything at all regarding the current directory<br>
+1 = If it's the first project in the current WS then change the directory<br>
+2 = If it's the first project in the current WS then ask the user whether she wants to change the current directory

+If no such value is defined then Cider behaves as if it is defined with the value 1.

+##### ExecuteAfterProjectOpen

+If defined and not empty it must be the fully qualfied path to a function.
+That function will be executed by Cider after the project was opened.

+The function must accept a right argument.
+This will be a namespace holding the information from the project's config file.

+The function may or may not return a result, but it will be ignored.

+##### ReportGitStatus

+By default Cider reports the Git status of a project by putting it into an edit window if the working tree is not clean.

+If you don't want this you can inject `ReportGitStatus` into the global config file and assign one of the following values:

+0 = Don't report the Git status <br>
+1 = Report the Git status in a read-only edit window (the default) <br>
+2 = Report the Git status by printing it to the session <br>
+3 = Ask the user what to do <br>

+##### verbose

+Boolean that defaults to 0.
+This means that Cider provides only really important messages.
+If you want Cider to be verbose (some would say: chatty) in this respect, set `verbose` to 1.

 #### Project configuration